 Soneva Fushi Resort , is located in the stunning Baa Atoll island archipelago, a UNESCO World Biosphere Reserve (the same area as Milhaidoo below).
 Villas are hidden among dense tropical foliage and are the stuff of romantic Robinson Crusoe fantasies, with many are built to resemble tree houses.
-All open to their private stretch of sugar-white sands, and most boast their own private seawater swimming pools.
+All are open to their private stretch of sugar-white sands, and most boast private seawater swimming pools.
 Service is provided by Mr./Ms. Friday butlers.

-Activities include a Six Senses spa, private beach with water sports facilities, bikes to borrow, observatory, open-air cinema, floodlit tennis court, badminton, snooker table, group yoga, and tai chi classes, jogging trail, board games, ice-cream parlor, library, a stash of CDs and DVDs, free Wi-Fi.
+Activities include a Six Senses spa, private beach with water sports facilities, bikes to borrow, an observatory, open-air cinema, a floodlit tennis court, badminton, snooker table, group yoga, and tai chi classes, jogging trail, board games, ice-cream parlor, library, a stash of CDs and DVDs, free Wi-Fi.

 Amanpuri is tucked away in Surin beach, 30 minutes from Phuket Airport in Thailand.
 The Amanpuri beach can only be reached via the hotel or by boat, keeping it almost completely private.
 This hotel is beachside rather than cliffside, so there are no infinity views from the black-tiled swimming pool.
 Instead, the pool looks through swaying palms and out over the Andaman Sea.
 A stone staircase leads to Pansea beach, a rustic-chic restaurant, more swimming pools, a watersports center, and tennis courts.
 An excellent spa is tucked away on the other side of the resort, overlooking Bang Tao beach.

 Amanpuri’s rooms are what is unique here.
-The Garden Pool Pavilion plunge pools have to be the most secluded and private hotel swimming pools in Thailand.
+The Garden Pool Pavilion plunge pools must be the most secluded and private hotel swimming pools in Thailand.
 Don your bikini (or not) and splash in utter isolation.
 It is also worth noting that pavilions 103 and 105 have the most striking sea views.